chetu3319/aframe-video/README.md

 # A-Frame Video Component
-Video component with spatial audio, automatic aspect ratio trasnform and easy controls for [A-Frame](https://aframe.io) to add it in your scene.
+Video component with spatial audio, automatic aspect ratio transform and easy controls for [A-Frame](https://aframe.io) to add it in your scene.

 ## Demo
 Landscape Video